brisbanemakerspace/bms-wiki/tools/other/nailer.md

 Our Ryobi Air Nailer and Stapler is great for working on furniture re-upholstery, and holding laser cut wood projects in place until the glue dries.

 # Specifications
-**Induction Class:** Yellow Tool (Induction Required) **Brad Nail Range:** 15-32mm
+**Induction Class:** 🟡 Yellow Tool (Induction Required) **Brad Nail Range:** 15-32mm
 **Staple Range:** 16-32mm

 # Induction Process
-This induction has one part:
+**⚠️ This tool requires an induction before use.**

-1. Complete the online component by visiting this link: https://comingsoon.example.com

-# How To Operate
-You should be familiar with how to operate this tool after completing an induction.
-However, a quick reference guide is included below to assist you.

-## Before Use
-1.

-## During Use
-1.

-## After Use
-1.
+To book an induction for this machine, please use the "book appointment" link from the [member portal](https://portal.brisbanemaker.space).